SamoKopecky/heureka-assignment/README.md

   docker cp export.json producer:/src/export.json && \
   docker start producer
   ```
-  The import file needs to be in the current directory, if you want to specify a different file, edit the 2nd command like this:
+  The import file needs to be in the current directory and be named `export.json`, if you want to specify a different file, edit the 2nd command like this:
   ```shell
   docker cp {file_path} producer:/src/export.json
   ```